How S.M. Stevens Became A Fiction Writer

 Thus was born the dual narrative of Shelby and Astrid, two women starting their careers in 1980s Boston while struggling with past and present demons.
 Stevens hopes their story entertains you and gets you thinking about those questions and the right answers to them.

-Beautiful and Terrible Things, her next novel, will be released in early 2023.
-Charley–a superstitious, damaged, socially isolated bookstore manager–takes a chance on life again only to be betrayed twice by her new friends.
+The story centers around six friends of diverse backgrounds, including Charley — a superstitious, damaged, socially isolated bookstore manager who takes a chance on life again only to be betrayed twice by her new friends.
 This sends her spiraling into a dangerous depression against a backdrop of an American city in turmoil due to social justice ills.
 The story of Charley and her friends reminds us how friendship has the power to validate, destroy, transform and save lives.

 Business Life

 A long-time New Englander with stints in New York, London and Italy, she lives in Washington, N.H.
+She was born and raised in Maine, and lived much of her adult life in Massachusetts.

 Interviews